-In this Quickstart we are setting up our first source, listen to conversations, and consume directly from Kafka
+In this Quickstart we will set up our first source, listen to conversations, and consume directly from Kafka.

 We are going to use Airy's Live Chat Plugin as our first source.
 We then use the plugin to send messages, and check them out in the UI, your terminal and directly in Apache Kafka.